-One of the many features of Dyn inbound email services, is spam blocking.
+One of the many features of Dyn inbound email services is spam blocking.
 As a responsible email service provider, we feel it is necessary to protect our customers from spam, and one of the methods we use to do that is with various DNS-based blackhole lists, or DNSBLs.
 Through the use of a carefully selected set of DNSBLs, we can help block a significant percentage of incoming spam before it uses significant system resources, without blocking any legitimate customer email.

-Some of the lists and spam blocking options below are applied automatically to all email transiting through the Dyn email servers, while others are optional, and may be selected by customers on a per-domain basis.
+Some of the lists and spam blocking options below are applied automatically to all email transiting through the Dyn email servers, while others are optional and may be selected by customers on a per-domain basis.

 Dyn Email User List

-Dyn Email Backup MX and Dyn Email Gateway feature a user list, which allows customers to specify exactly which mailboxes exist at their email server.
+Dyn Email Backup MX and Dyn Email Gateway feature a user list, allowing customers to specify exactly which mailboxes exist at their email server.
 This allows Dyn email to filter out email destined to invalid addresses.
 If the destination email address should exist, but you are receiving this error, contact the customer through another method and ask them to ensure their user list is properly configured.